sjt-github/Hemberg-scRNA-seq-Course/docs/05-umis.md

 molecules <- read.table("blischak/molecules.txt", sep = "\t")
 ```

-Correct this data for collisions and sequencing errors assuming a 1% per base-pair sequencing error rate.
+Estimate the true number of molecules by correcting for collisions and sequencing errors using the simple saturation approach.
+Assume a 1% per base-pair sequencing error rate and that the errors follow a binomial distribution.

 ## Downstream Analysis